vangdfang/libcutter/README.md

 - Yay!
 Now you can run the code: `./util/some-program`

 ## Building for Windows
-To build for win32, you first need MinGW (look at the mingw32 packages on Debian).
+To build for win32, you first need MinGW.
+On Debian install the following packages:

+- mingw-w64
+- mingw-w64-i686-dev

-./build-win32.sh has a sample for how to build the system.
+Once done, ./build-win32.sh has a sample for how to build the library and utilites.

+Note, currently some of the utilities do not build on Win32 if libsvg is not present.